metabolomicsworkbench/GeneIDConversion/TestURLs.md

 Please use __ (double underscore) or comma (,) to specify more than one gene, as in the string ITPR3__IL6__KLF4 or 3710,10365,3592,5743 in the example above.
 For SYMBOL like IDs, the user may specify  SYMBOL_OR_ALIAS for GeneIDType, so that the term will be first searched in SYMBOL and if not found then it will be searched in ALIAS.

 By default, the above use R package for respective species.
-Some times, these R packages may not have the entite list of genes available at NCBI gene_info.
+Some times, these R packages may not have the entire list of genes available at NCBI gene_info.
 Hence, we provide an option to incorporate information from NCBI gene_info as well (please note that this is an experimental feature and is currently being updated frequently).
 Use the parameter USE_NCBI_GENE_INFO/1/ before the View parameter in the REST URL.
 Some examples are given below.

 ### With explicit use of the parameter USE_NCBI_GENE_INFO/1/ before the View parameter in the REST URL: